Cardinals CB Jeff Gladney Dies in Car Accident at Age 25

-Cardinals CB Jeff Gladney dies in car accident at age 25 originally appeared on NBC Sports Bayarea
+Cardinals CB Jeff Gladney dies in car accident at age 25 originally appeared on NBC Sports Washington

-Arizona Cardinals cornerback Jeff Gladney was killed in a car accident early Monday morning, his agent Brian Overstreet confirmed to the Fort Worth Star-Telegram and ESPN.
+Arizona Cardinals cornerback and former first-round NFL draft pick Jeff Gladney was killed in a car accident early Monday morning in Dallas, his agent Brian Overstreet confirmed to multiple outlets.

 He was 25 years old.